Skip to main content

 Parameters to tune

-Kr → gain that allows changing the architecture of the controller from an I+P (Kr = 0) controller to a PI (Kr = 1) controller.
-Intermediate values of Kr between 0 and 1 will provide a mix controller with I+P and PI characteristics ponderated depending on the value of Kr.
+• Kr → gain that allows changing the controller architecture from an I+P (Kr = 0) controller to a PI (Kr = 1) controller.
+Intermediate values of Kr between 0 and 1 will provide a hybrid controller with both I+P and PI characteristics, weighted proportionally to the value of Kr.

 Additional parameters

-Current direct loop min. out → minimum (negative sign) voltage that will be applied to the phases of the motor.
+• Current direct loop min. out → minimum (negative) voltage that will be applied to the phases of the motor.
 It acts as a saturator.

 Signal Generator

-Gen. Signal → signal that with be generated with the settings below.
+• Signal → signal that will be generated with the settings below.
 For this workspace, this is the current direct set-point.

 Current quadrature Tune window